Yogayu/Yogayu/README.md

 I'm passionate about technology, literature and nature.

-Currently, I'm a Software Engineer with over 5 years of experience at Alibaba Taobao Technology.
+Currently, I'm a Software Engineer with over 5 years.

 In my professional role, I often take on both technical and product-oriented responsibilities.
 I also have a strong sense of aesthetics and product sensibility.